 A good tag team can be wrestling box office gold.
-In Hollywood, writers, directors, and producers often try to rehash old ideas in the hopes of riding a wave of nostalgia to a box-office payday.
+In Hollywood, writers, directors, and producers often try to rehash old ideas to ride a wave of nostalgia to a box office payday.
 Sometimes those ideas work, fans love it, and money is made.
-More often than not, however, these retreaded and repeated ideas fail miserably.
+More often than not, however, these retreaded and repeated ideas fail miserably!

-The creative minds in the world of professional wrestling often try to reimagine and rehash ideas in the hopes of touching a nostalgic nerve or attempt to catch the eyes of viewers that may have missed the first time around.
+The creative minds in professional wrestling often try to reimagine and rehash ideas to touch a nostalgic nerve or catch the eyes of viewers that they may have missed the first time around.

 12. Demolition (Crush and Smash Version)

 Demolition (Ax and Smash) was one of the most successful and feared tag teams in WWE/WWF history.

 They won the tag team titles in 1988 and held them for a then-record 478 days.
 In total, they have held the WWE tag team titles for longer than any tag team in history (698 days).